Paint is magical. It can take a room from drab and uninspiring to bright and fun. Or relaxing. Or sexy.

-We had some dingy ceilings that we painted with Benjamin Moore White Diamond ceiling paint.
-Now they are all clean and white, brightening up the house.
+We had some dingy ceilings that we painted with Benjamin Moore White Diamond ceiling paint, instantly brightening up the house.

-Luckily, for most of my house I stuck with a neutral, unregretted palette because I’m going for a modern lodge kind of look.
-Here’s what I used.
+Luckily we stuck with a neutral, unregretted palette for most of the house, because we’re going for a modern lodge look.